ntnhut/LeetSolve/docs/source/Mathematics/09_MTH_279_Perfect_Squares.md

 2
 ```

-### Code explanation

-1. `int nsq(int n, unordered_map<int, int>& ns)` is a recursive helper function that calculates the minimum number of perfect square numbers that sum up to the given integer `n`.
-It uses dynamic programming and memoization to avoid redundant calculations.

-2. Inside `nsq`, the function first checks if the result for the value `n` is already calculated and stored in the `unordered_map` `ns`.
-If it is, the function returns the stored result directly, avoiding redundant calculations.

-3. If the result for `n` is not found in `ns`, the function proceeds to calculate it.
-It does this by iterating through all the perfect square numbers starting from 1 (i.e., 1^2, 2^2, 3^2, ...) up to the largest perfect square less than or equal to `n`.
-For each perfect square number `i^2`, it recursively calls `nsq` with the remaining value `n - i^2`.

-4. The function keeps track of the minimum number of perfect squares required to sum up to `n`.
-This minimum is initially set to `n`, as it can be represented by `n` perfect squares of 1.

-5. After iterating through all possible perfect squares, the function stores the calculated minimum in the `ns` map for future reference and returns it plus 1.
-This `+1` represents the perfect square value that was subtracted to reach the minimum.

-6. `int numSquares(int n)` is the main function that initializes an `unordered_map` called `ns` to store computed results and calls the helper function `nsq` with the given input `n`.

-### Complexity
 The key idea of this algorithm is to build the solution incrementally, starting from the smallest perfect squares, and use memoization to store and retrieve intermediate results.
 By doing this, it efficiently finds the minimum number of perfect squares required to sum up to `n`.

+### Complexity
 The time complexity of this solution is `O(n*sqrt(n))` due to the nested loops and recursive calls, and the space complexity is `O(n)` for the memoization map `ns`.

 * Runtime: `O(n*sqrt(n)) = O(n^(3/2))`.
 * Extra space: `O(n)`.